networknext/next/docs/bigquery_table_schemas.md

 ## 2. Session Summary

+A session summary is written at the end of each session, with the intent that if you want per-session data you can query it here, instead of needing to process all the 10 second slices belonging to that session to get the data you want.

 | Field | Type | Description |
 | ------------- | ------------- | ------------- |
 | timestamp | TIMESTAMP | The timestamp when the session summary was generated (at the end of the session). |